Single-ion microwave near-field quantum sensor

 In summary, we have developed an intuitive model of 2D microwave quadrupole fields around a local minimum of $|\vec B|$, performed accurate numerical simulations of a 2D near-field structure, and confirmed their accuracy at the sub-micron and few-degree level using a single ion as a local field probe.
+The field model of Eq.~(\ref{eq:2dquadrup}) is essential, as it allows us to compare simulations with experimental data.
 This description is applicable not only to microwave, but also to lower frequency rf fields.
+Our results will inform the design of advanced structures for microwave quantum logic applications~\cite{mintert_ion-trap_2001,ospelkaus_trapped-ion_2008,ospelkaus_microwave_2011,khromova_designer_2012,allcock_microfabricated_2013,lake_generation_2015} of trapped ions.
+The model delivers a figure of merit, $B/B'$, and parameters ($\alpha,\beta,\psi$), directly relevant for this application.
+Ideally, future designs would be based on a multi-layer structure~\cite{amini_toward_2010,guise_ball-grid_2015,moehring_design_2011}, so that signals could be delivered in separated layers underneath the structure via embedded waveguides and only brought to the surface close to the ion~\cite{craik_microwave_2014}.
+This would decouple the design of near-field structures from other trap ``modules'' on a scalable trap array~\cite{mielenz_freely_2015} for quantum simulation~\cite{blatt_quantum_2012,schneider_experimental_2012} or quantum logic applications~\cite{wineland_nobel_2013,monroe_scaling_2013}.
+One can also interpret our measurements as a nanometer range resolution quantum enabled microwave magnetic field probe.
+The methodology developed here, combined with a ``stylus'' ion trap~\cite{maiwald_stylus_2009}, could be used to characterize micro antennas and waveguides.
 Our findings may be applicable to integrated microwave circuits and hybrid quantum approaches coupling ions to other microwave or rf quantum devices~\cite{schuster_cavity_2011,kielpinski_quantum_2012}.
-Our results will inform the design of new structures for microwave quantum logic applications~\cite{mintert_ion-trap_2001,ospelkaus_trapped-ion_2008,ospelkaus_microwave_2011,khromova_designer_2012,allcock_microfabricated_2013,lake_generation_2015} of trapped ions.
-Here, a lower value of $B/B'$ would be desirable to suppress the influence of off-resonant carrier excitations in entangling quantum logic gates~\cite{ospelkaus_trapped-ion_2008}.
-Towards this end, the MWC electrode should be removed or moved much further away from the trap center.
-In general, we find that boundary conditions and the induced currents in the entire trap structure have a profound influence.
-Ideally, future designs would be based on a multi-layer structure~\cite{amini_toward_2010,guise_ball-grid_2015,moehring_design_2011}, so that signals could be delivered in layers underneath the structure via embedded waveguides and only brought to the surface close to the ion~\cite{craik_microwave_2014}.
-This would decouple the design of near-field structures from other trap ``modules'' on a scalable trap array~\cite{mielenz_freely_2015} for quantum simulation~\cite{blatt_quantum_2012,schneider_experimental_2012} or quantum logic applications~\cite{wineland_nobel_2013,monroe_scaling_2013}.

-We are grateful for useful discussions with P.~O.~Schmidt, the NIST ion storage group, the Oxford ion trapping group and J.~Sch\"obel.
-We acknowledge contributions by C.~Vollmer in an early stage of the experiment, support by the PTB clean room facility team, packaging support by F.~Schmidt-Kaler's group, and funding from QUEST, PTB, LUH and NTH (project number 2.2.11).